diazlp/Ikiwae/README.md

 # Ikiwae Application

-Step into a world of style and comfort with our FurniQuest App!
+Step into a world of style and comfort with our Ikiwae App!
 Explore a vast collection of exquisite furniture pieces curated to suit your taste and lifestyle, available for effortless ordering right from your fingertips.

 # React + TypeScript + Vite